 RDI Webinar Announcement

-The Road Dust Institute develops practical training courses on the use of chemical treatments in unpaved road amnagement and presents this training on a national basis.
+The Road Dust Institute develops practical training courses on the use of chemical treatments in unpaved road management and presents this training on a national basis.
 Training is offered through both on-site and web-based courses.
 In May we began a series of webinars.
-To download a pdf copy of upcoming webinars with brief descriptions click here.
+View our upcoming webinars with brief descriptions here.

 There are millions of miles of unsealed roads around the world which are managed by a wide assortment of national, state, and local authorities as well as private entities.
 Unacceptable levels of dust, poor riding quality, and impassability in wet weather are experienced on much of this global unsealed road network.
 Although it is acknowledged that these roads are fundamental to the economies of almost every country in the world, many of the management practices followed leave much to be desired, with programs for dust control, chemical stabilization, low-cost upgrading, etc., largely overlooked.

-In recognition of this, the Road Dust Institute is being developed to…”provide tools to manage dust on transportation facilities through research, education and technology transfer thereby supporting improvements in health, safety, mobility, environmental sustainability and livability.
+In recognition of this, the Road Dust Institute has been developed to…”provide tools to manage dust on transportation facilities through research, education and technology transfer thereby supporting improvements in health, safety, mobility, environmental sustainability and livability.
 RDI's unique knowledge, experience and capabilities provides for collaboration, partnering and consolidation of resources to address the needs of industry, government and other stakeholders to reduce the impacts of dust.”

 We are a group of organizations dedicated to all things related to road dust management and research.
 Currently we are composed of the Western Transportation Institute at Montana State University, University of Alaska, Fairbanks–University Transportation Center, Federal Highway Administration-Central Federal Lands Highway Division, University of Nevada–Las Vegas and University of California–Davis Pavement Research Center.
 We are always looking for new members!